cbrun/cbrun.github.io/_posts/talks/2026-07-09-sle2026-keynote-we-built-the-languages.md

     <figcaption>A model is useful when it becomes a shared table for discussion, not just a deliverable.</figcaption>
 </figure>

-This is where the metamodel stops being enough.
+This is where the problem moves again.
+The metamodel was necessary, and the editor was necessary, but neither was sufficient.
 At scale, a language needs training, documentation, tutorials, books, webinars, case studies, reviews, versioning, governance, integration with other practices, and trust.

 Adoption is not only a product problem.
 It is a transmission problem.

-When that transmission works, people stop talking about the tool.
+When that transmission works, something important happens:

+> People stop talking about the tool.
 They talk through the language.

 ## We confused expressivity with usability